Updated: May 18

 You need to show your customers, you know what you are doing during these uncertain times and that you have a plan in place.
 Communicate to them any such plans that affect them and also tell them what choices they have to avail your services, in this particular situation.

-For example, Gurgaon-based food delivery service, Milkbasket, has been doing a great job at keeping its customers updated, even though customers have been facing service lapses due to the present lockdown.
-Milkbasket has ensured its customers receive timely notifications and tries to solve their problems at the earliest by being prompt with their communication.
+For example, Gurgaon-based food delivery service, Milkbasket, did a great job during the pandemic at keeping its customers updated, even though customers have been facing service lapses due to the lockdown.
+Milkbasket ensured its customers receive timely notifications and tries to solve their problems at the earliest by being prompt with their communication.
 They wonderfully handled what they could and whatever was in their control.
 Communication followed by service to the best of their abilities.

 Build your brand